Gwindalmir/SEWorkshopTool/README.md

 To upload a mod tagged for the development branch, use the **--dev** argument (can be combined with above options):
 `SEBatchModTool --dev --mods %appdata%\SpaceEngineers\Mods\FTL`

+## Downloading
+To download a set of mods, use the **--download** argument.
+Then supply a list of workshop IDs with the **--mods** argument.
+`SEBatchModTool --download --mods 754173702 681276386`

+If desired, you can also automatically extract the mods to your local *%appdata%\SpaceEngineers\Mods* directory with the **--extract** argument:
+`SEBatchModTool --extract --download --mods 754173702 681276386`

+They will be extracted to a directory in the format: *&lt;Mod Title&gt;_&lt;WorkshopId&gt;*